 Give Emotions Their Airing, Then…

-In most of the conflicts we experience with people in our lives, it is pointless to perpetuate blame, which only serves to weigh us down and makes it all the more difficult to move forward.
+In most of the conflicts we experience with people in our lives, blame may be used as a diversionary tactic.
+Setting aside those who knowingly point fingers to slither out of accountability, can we agree that it is pointless to perpetuate blame, which only serves to weigh us down and prevent us from moving forward?

 The reality in all of these situations — there are many causes and many factors for what goes wrong — some our own, some “the other guy’s,” some utterly unpredictable and without “fault” to be found.